Newton High School (New Jersey): Football

 The program finished the season with an undefeated 12-0 record and won its first sectional championship in 2017, with a 28-14 win against Lakeland Regional High School in the final game of the North I, Group II tournament, played at Kean University.

 Ice hockey

 The ice hockey team won the McMullen Cup in 2013 and the Haas Cup in 2017.
 The 2013 team, as a co-op with Lenape Valley Regional, won the McMullen Cup with a 4-1 win against Bernards High School in the championship game played at the Richard J. Codey Arena.
 The 2017 co-op team defeated Vernon Township High School by a score of 2-1 at the Mennen Arena to become the first school from Sussex County to win the Haas Cup.

 Administration

-Core members of the school's administration are: